jodersky/simplesql/README.md

 An in-scope connection also gives access to the `sql` string intepolator.
 This interpolator is a utility to build `simplesql.Query`s, which are builders for `java.sql.PreparedStatements`.
 In other words, it can be used to build injection-safe queries with interpolated parameters.
-Interpolated parameters may be primitve types (supported by JDBC), or products of these.
-Products will be flattened into multiple interpolated '?' parameters.
+Interpolated parameters must be primitve types (supported by JDBC).

 ### Read Queries